kaleido-io/developer-challenge/README.md

 Here are some dev technologies (not in the starter repo) that we love at Kaleido:

-- Material UI (or insert your favorite component library here) - at Kaleido we love re-use
+- TailwindCSS or Material UI (or insert your favorite component library here) - at Kaleido we love re-use
 - GraphQL (Apollo) for front-end/back-end comms
 - WebSockets for live updating and notifications
 - PostgreSQL for relational data